Azure/azurehpc/examples/cycleserver_msi/readme.md

 ```

 Edit the variables.json to match your environment.
 Give a unique value to `uuid`.
 An existing keyvault can be referenced if needed.
-Choose the CycleCloud version to be installed (7 or 8)

 ```json
 {